 Although the insurance that is offered to UBC faculty and staff upon retirement (or while still employed, if they continue to work past age 71) is not as comprehensive as the insurance provided to them as employees, it still provides very valuable coverage.
 Its main strength is that it provides broad coverage of prescription drugs with no annual limit.
-(The plan has a total lifetime limit for all reimbursements of \$200,000.)
+(The plan has a total lifetime limit for all reimbursements of \$200,000 per insured individual.)
 After the annual deductible of \$1,000 (per individual or couple/family) has been reached, coverage is at 80%, and after \$1,000 has been reimbursed per person per year, the insurance pays 100%.

 The UBC/Sun Life plan also provides coverage for emergency medical expenses while outside Canada or outside of British Columbia.
 (Reimbursements for eligible emergency medical expenses are counted toward the same \$200,000 lifetime maximum.)
 There is no coverage for trip cancellation or trip interruption expenses.
+(It should be noted that in addition to the insurance plans discussed below, Johnson offers separate stand-alone trip cancellation and trip interruption insurance.
+This insurance may suit your needs if you already have adequate emergency medical travel insurance or have booked an expensive trip and want coverage that is higher than your present plan provides.)

 The main gaps in the UBC/Sun Life EHC coverage are the \$1,000 annual deductible, the lack of coverage for eye glasses, contact lens, and hearing aids, and the low sub-limits for paramedical care such as physiotherapists and psychologists.
 The lifetime maximum of \$200,000 per insured individual for Plan 3 is a further limitation of this insurance.
+(Some prescription drugs are covered only if prior authorization is granted by Sun Life.)

 Note: UBC/Sun Life Plan 3 for retirees is the only plan available for individuals who enrol after November 1, 2003.
-Plans 1 and 2, for individuals who enrolled prior to November 1, 2003, have some different features and much lower lifetime limits of \$15,000 and \$50,000 respectively.
-Page 9 of this Report indicates where more information on Plans 1, 2, and 3 may be found.
+(Plans 1 and 2, for individuals who enrolled prior to November 1, 2003, have some different features and much lower lifetime limits of \$15,000 and \$50,000 respectively.)
 The only UBC/Sun Life plan discussed in this document is Plan 3, since the vast majority of retired faculty are in this plan.

-If you have questions or would like additional information concerning the UBC/Sun Life plans, you can call Julia Carandang in UBC Human Resources at 604.822.4580, or email her at julia.carandang@ubc.ca or go to http://www.hr.ubc.ca/wellbeing-benefits/benefits/benefits/benefits/benefits/
+If you have questions or would like additional information concerning the UBC/Sun Life plans, you can call the RSB (Retirement and Survivor Benefits) Administrator in UBC Human Resources at 604.822.4580 or go to https://hr.ubc.ca/benefits/benefit-plan-details/retirement-survivor-benefits